Table of Contents

 DuckDB is 9.4× faster than pandas

 DuckDB and Polars perform similarly (9.4× vs 8.7×), both leveraging parallel execution.
-DuckDB’s slight edge comes from columnar storage, which groups all category values together for faster scanning.
+DuckDB’s slight edge comes from late materialization and vector-at-a-time pipelined execution, which avoids creating intermediate results that Polars may still materialize for some operations.

 Memory Efficiency